webcull/PocketExportConverter/README.md

 This is a simple tool to convert the Pocket export ZIP file to a standard HTML bookmarks file while preserving the original folder structure.

+## The Problem With Pocket's Export

+Pocket allows you to organize bookmarks into folders and tags.
+This data is important to most people who use the tool, but Pocket provides an export file that is not compatible with almost anything.
+When you export your bookmarks with Pocket, they provide a ZIP file that contains CSV files and a folder with JSON files.
+The CSV files contain a list of all bookmarks, the JSON files contain information about the folders, tags, notes, bookmarks, and other data.
+This overall format is almost useless in most scenarios.
+This tool aims to convert the Pocket export ZIP file to a standard HTML bookmark file that can be imported into any modern browser or bookmark manager without loss of folders or tags.

 ## Try it Online

 Use the web-based version of the tool (no installation needed):